-While Standring became a popular force in contemporary urban jazz with infectious, ubiquitous R&B driven hits like "Cool Shades" (from Velvet), "Hip Sway" (title track from his 2000 album), "Ain’t Mad Atcha" (2003’s Groovalicious) and "I Can’t Help Myself" (from 2006’s Soul Express), he actually laid the foundation for his vibey, soul based, sonically expansive vision as a solo artist with Solar System, a 1995 duet project with Rodney Lee.
+Prior to his emergence as a solo artist with infectious, ubiquitous R&B flavored hits like "Cool Shades" (from 1998’s Velvet), "Hip Sway" (title track from his 2000 album), "Ain’t Mad Atcha" (2003’s Groovalicious) and "I Can’t Help Myself" (from 2006’s Soul Express), Standring laid the foundation for his old school soul vibe Solar System, a 1995 duet project with Rodney Lee.
 Expanding stylistically to uncharted territory, "Bossa Blue" from his 2010 collection Blue Bolero became the #1 Billboard Contemporary Jazz Track of the Year.

 © Chris Standring Music Inc. All Right Reserved